About the BA in Marketing Degree

 Top Placement RatesOur graduates achieve top career and grad school placement rates — 10% above the national average.

-Customer Focused — You’ll be equipped to create value for customers and build strong customer relations.
+Customer-Focused — You’ll be equipped to create value for customers and build strong customer relations.
 You’ll learn how to discover what people need and desire in product offerings (goods, services, nonprofit causes) to build customer loyalty and brand equity.

 Real-World Marketing Experiences — Many of your marketing courses will involve projects that immerse you in actual business situations.
 You will regularly work in teams to complete work as consultants for area businesses and nonprofit organizations.

 Biblical Integration — You’ll be able to apply biblical principles of excellence, stewardship, servant leadership, and humility for the glory of God and the success of your future company or organization.

 We’re proud of our successful graduates!
-96.9% of recent graduates from the Robert W. Plaster School of Business were employed or in graduate school within six months of graduation.
+100% of recent graduates from the Robert W. Plaster School of Business were employed or in graduate school within six months of graduation.
+Check out Cedarville's other placement rates.

 What Can You Do With a BA in Marketing Degree?